My Best Work

 I studied Spanish and nutrition during undergrad and found a love to travel to explore other cultures.
 My full-time job after earning my Bachelor of Arts was working within the community and visiting new parents' homes to discuss and educate on child development.
 After a few years of doing this kind of work, I knew there was a greater calling.
 I continued my work full-time and started graduate school to become a psychotherapist.
 I graduated from UW-Whitewater Counselor Education program in 2013 and received my Masters of Science degree.
 I had worked alongside a phenomenal professor that guided my individual work as a trauma therapist.
 I found that my best work is done with adults and adolescents who have unresolved issues from childhood and particularly childhood abuse.
 As I continued my practice, I found a deeper passion for maternal mental health after having my second child.

-I'm married and have a seven-year-old daughter who is full of lovable spunk and a son who is an energetic three-year-old.
+I'm married and have an eight-year-old daughter who is full of lovable spunk and a son who is an energetic four-year-old.

 I absolutely love the outdoors and a nice run in nature or a workout at home.

 When you're ready, I'm here for you to start the process.